Automated Testing in Linux Mode with the Analog Discovery Pro (ADP3450/ADP3250) (Under Construction)

 - ZIP download with a test script to be run on the Analog Discovery Pro

-Connect the yellow thermocouple lead into Pin 1 on J2 of the PmodAD5 and the red thermocouple to Pin 2 on J2, then connect the probe lead to the yellow lead and the probe ground to the red lead.
+Connect the yellow thermocouple lead into Pin 1 on header J2 of the PmodAD5 and the red thermocouple lead to Pin 2 on header J2.
+Then connect the BNC probe lead to the yellow thermocouple lead and the probe ground clip to the red thermocouple lead.

-Connect the Analog Discovery Pro to a host computer via USB, open WaveForms, and enter Linux mode following this guide.
+Connect the Analog Discovery Pro to a host computer via USB, open WaveForms, and enter Linux mode.
+Detailed instructions on how to boot into Linux mode can be found in this guide.

 Find what serial port the Analog Discovery Pro is connected to and note it.